How do I become a nutritionist?

 Can you recommend a course?

-We can not recommend individual courses, but our Nutrition Courses pages
+We can not recommend individual courses or programmes, but our Nutrition Training pages

 should be able to help you choose.
-We accredit some university courses.
-These can be found here
+We accredit some university programmes, which enable graduates to join the register via direct entry (These can be found here

 How can I get a job in nutrition?